 A dedicated tau finder has been developed, see [?].
 Details will be giving in section 10.3.

-Fastjet [?] package has been used in CEPC software.

-CEPC software uses the official flavor tagging algorithm, LCFIPlus [?], from the ilcsoft.
+In terms of the jet reconstruction and jet flavor tagging, the Fastjet [?] package has been used in CEPC software.
+CEPC software uses the flavor tagging algorithm, LCFI-Plus [?], from the ilcsoft.

 10.3 Performance at the Physics Object level